eliasbagley/eliasbagley.github.io/_posts/2016-10-24-charles-cert-without-lockscreen.markdown

 The overview of what we need to do is to put the charles certificate file into the Android device's `/system/etc/security/cacerts` folder, with the correct filename, file format, file permissions, and file owner.
 The filename needs to be the hash of certificate, the extension needs to be `.0`, the file permissions need to be `644`, the file owner and group need to be root, and we will massage the certificate .pem file into the correct format with some openssl commands.

+First, download the charles certificate .pem file by opening the Charles app and navigating to `http://charlesproxy.com/getssl` in the web browser.
+This will open a save dialog for the certificate file.

-First, check what version of ssl you have
+Next, check what version of ssl you have

 > `openssl x509 -inform PEM -subject_hash_old -in charles-proxy-ssl-proxying-certificate.pem  | head -1`